 Abstract (250 words)

 This paper describes the development of the Brazilian version of the International Patient Summary-IPS.
-The project is being developed by a joint technical team from Hospital Sirio Libanês, São Paulo and the General Coordination of Innovation and Informatics in Health, Secretary of Information and Digital Health, Ministry of Health.
+The project is being developed by a joint technical team from Hospital Sirio Libanês, São Paulo and the General Coordination of Innovation and Informatics in Health, Secretary of Information and Digital Health, Brazilian Ministry of Health.
 The five-phased approach used on the development of Brazil IPS starting with the identification of the local terminologies, their upload in a terminology server, and mapping to IPS ValueSets, the FHIR profiles customization and finally, the complete Brazil IPS Implementation Guide is described.

 Introduction